yeghishe/yeghishe.github.io/_posts/2015-01-25-started-my-blog.markdown

 ---

-As most technology guys I'm also working on different technologies, playing with new stuff, facing some challanges that I end up solving.
+As most technology guys I'm also working on different technologies, playing with new stuff, facing some challenges that I end up solving.
 Always wanted to blog about what I'm working on since if it interests me then others can also find it helpful or interesting.

-So I finally dicided to create one.
-There are many blog platfoms out there.
+So I finally decided to create one.
+There are many blog platforms out there.
 I'm not really into CMS, I would much rather open Vim, write some markdown, publish it somewhere and call it a blog post.
 Seemed like what I want is github pages with some basic blogging features.
 And I found exactly what I was looking for [Jekyll](http://jekyllrb.com/){:target="_blank"}.
 Yep Markdown + github pages = AWESOME.
 It also has plugins, I'll give it a try.

 It's ruby based so I had to install ruby in my vagrant vm.
-Basicly what it does it parses liquid and markdown files and generates static site for you.
+Basically what it does it parses liquid and markdown files and generates static site for you.
-You can view your posts in brower before publishing.
+You can view your posts in browser before publishing.
 Another nice thing I like about it is that it watches files when you change something you don't need to restart the server (although I noticed that it doesn't pick up changes to *_config* file) just refresh the browser (maybe I'll also explore adding